QMCPACK/qmcpack_workshop_2019/day2_nexus/quantum_espresso/02_qe_diamond_dft_vmc/README.rst

        </qmc>
     </loop>

-Check that the optimization has completed successfully by using the ``qmca`` tool:
+Check that the optimization has completed successfully by using the ``qmca`` tool.
+In this case, a variance to energy ratio of 0.025 Ha is acceptable.

 .. code-block:: bash